openlibhums/memory-alpha/content/docs/plugins.md

 ## Disqus
 This plugin enables the Disqus discussion platform for journal.
 It is used to add a comment section feature.

+NOTE: DisQus is not GDPR compliant.
+If you require GDPR compliancy, we recommend considering Hypothes.is instead.
+AS it is not GDPR

 DEV NOTE: This may be broken and need investigation.
 We may wish to offer Hypothes.is instead.
 DisQus may not be GDPR compliant -> internal comment system?
 It might be time to retire this plugin.